moby/buildkit/.github/issue_reporting_guide.md

 Provide versions of the tools you used:

-- Using Buildkitd/Buildctl  `buildctl --version` `buildkitd version`
+- Using Buildkitd/Buildctl  `buildctl --version` and `buildkitd version`
 - Using Docker Buildx `docker buildx version` and `docker buildx inspect` to return info about your current builder instance.
 If you run `docker build` then also report this.
 - If the issue is specific to Docker Engine embedded BuildKit or `docker buildx` Docker driver then report `docker version` and `docker info`